vmware-tanzu-learning/shipkin-course/units/using-shipkin/shipkin-units/index.md

     {{codebase-file codebase="shipkin-course" path="units/using-shipkin/unit.json" lang="json" ref="master" hidden="true"}}

-1. Update your `unit.json` to help generate the index.
+1. Update your `unit.json` to help generate the index and to include your codebases.

 ## Changelog